saketbyte/saketbyte/README.md

     1.Machine Learning
     2.Data collection( Web Scraping )
     3.Deep Learning (Tf2)
-    4.A little bit of Computer Vision(OpenCV)
+    4.A little bit of Computer Vision(OpenCV and MediaPipe)

 ## Tools that I like to use -
     1. SQLite